 Predicting a football game over 90 minutes is hard.
 A lot can happen, and not only that – you might have a team absolutely boss the game but fail to score with bad luck.
 It’s much easier to focus on small sections of time within that 90 minutes and take value from the markets.

 A shrewd way to view betting is to think about what would the bookmaker want me to do?

 Then do the opposite.

-The bookmaker wants you to place an Acca on ten teams because they know the probability and value is with them.
-If you form a strategy and trade the markets smart, then you will have an advantage over everyone else.
+The bookmaker wants you to place an accumulator on ten teams because they know the probability and value are with them.
+If you form a strategy and trade the markets smartly, then you will have an advantage over everyone else.